 All SSR installations operate on 1 030 MHz for the ground-to-air interrogation signal, and 1 090 MHz for the air-to-ground reply.
 Extensive use of pulse repetition frequency (PRF) discrimination and plot plan processing techniques assists in reducing the number of invalidated responses being processed by the ground receiving system.

 Airborne collision avoidance system (ACAS): ACAS is the ICAO standard system for detection and avoidance of airborne conflict situations.
 ACAS aircraft equipment interrogates Mode A/C and Mode S transponders on aircraft in its vicinity and listens to the transponder replies.
 By processing these replies, the ACAS equipment determines which aircraft represent potential collision threats and provides appropriate display indication or advisories to the flight crew to avoid collisions.
 ACAS operates as a supplementary system to SSR using the same frequency pair of 1 030 MHz and 1 090 MHz.
 1 030 MHz is used for the air-air interrogation and 1 090 MHz for the air-air reply.
 The three modes, I, II and III, provide increased capability at each level of functional implementation.
 Provision is made for air-ground communication with ground stations using the Mode S data link.
 Diagrams of the use of the frequencies 1 030 MHz and 1 090 MHz by air and ground elements of SSR and ACAS can be found in Figures 7-11 and 7-12.
+The traffic alert and collision avoidance system II is the only currently available system capable of meeting the ACAS mode II requirements, providing resolution advisories in the vertical sense (direction) telling the pilot how to regulate or adjust his vertical speed so as to avoid a collision.

 1 090 MHz extended squitter (1090ES): 1 090 MHz extended squitter transmissions from Mode S transponders or other non-transponder devices are used to broadcast information relating to position of aircraft, aerodrome surface vehicles, fixed obstacles and/or other related information.
 The broadcast can be received by airborne or ground-based receivers and can contain automatic dependent surveillance-broadcast (ADS-B) and/or traffic information service-broadcast (TIS-B) messages.

+Automatic dependent surveillance – broadcast (ADS-B): ADS-B is an ICAO standardised system is a cooperative surveillance technology in which a surveillance picture is built based on either a 1090ES signal triggered by an SSR or ACAS signal or via the periodic ADS-B broadcast from an aircraft or other obstruction.
+The signal can either be used by air traffic control as a supplement/replacement for SSR or by aircraft to provide situational awareness and allow self-separation.
+The ADS-B receivers can be located either on the ground, in an aircraft or on a satellite.

+Wide are multilateration: Wide area mutilateration systems take advantage of the routine aircraft transmissionson 1090 MHz by measuring the arrival of that signal at a number of ground stations.
+Using the arrival time at the various ground stations and the geometry of those ground station the aircrafts position, usually in 2 dimensions, is calculated with the height information provided by the aircraft added to give the 3D position.

 Universal access transceiver (UAT): ICAO has adopted SARPs and guidance material for UAT.
 This system is intended to support ADS-B data transmission as well as ground uplink services such as TIS-B and flight information service- broadcast (FIS-B).
 UAT employs time division multiple access (TDMA) technique on a single 1 MHz channel at 978 MHz and is dedicated for transmission of airborne ADS-B reports and for broadcast of ground-based aeronautical information.